Merzasphor/MWSE/docs/source/types/tes3reference.md

 ### `startingOrientation`

 *Read-only*.
 Access to the reference's original orientation.
-Note that this value is valid for NPCs and creatures.
+Note that this value is invalid for NPCs and creatures.

 **Returns**: